 Minnesota

-Minnesota has tried many times to legalize sports betting.
+Minnesota has tried many times to achieve US sports betting legality.
 Unfortunately, none have worked.
 In 2024, a new bill was introduced.
 It did not pass because of worries about in-game betting and gambling problems.
-Supporters are expected to push for it again in 2025.
+The 2026 session is active and HB 2492 has been reintroduced in Jan 2026.

 Oklahoma